 Counselling saved my life.
-Quite literally.
 It can save yours too.

 I spent years beating myself up, self-harming, putting myself in positions of danger, just to escape the horror of being me, but now it’s different.

-I am the person I always thought might have been within me.
-My younger and older self reunited.
+My younger and older self have been reunited.
 It’s not perfect harmony, nothing is, but it’s some kind of harmony and that’s enough.

 Here’s me with Dario Gradi, the ex football manager who’s recently been banned from football for life as a result of The Offside Trust’s report into historical sexual abuse in sport.

 Dario Gradi didn’t sexually abuse me, but two parents from the football team I played for as a boy did.
 They were at the same awards evening that this picture was taken.

 People like Gradi allowed this kind of unacceptable behaviour to happen.
 For that, he’s equally responsible…

 Football has always been, equally, my saviour and destroyer.
 I never felt more alone on a pitch full of teammates.
 But, at the same time, it became a refuge, a place where I could leave behind the feelings I couldn’t understand; where I could ‘sweat them out’.
 It gave me an energy, focus and desire to ‘win’ that came through despite my stolen heart.
 But, after each game, I came crashing down as if coming off a week of shooting speed balls.
 The utter emptiness, the arid, barren loneliness that I felt was so intense I had to fill the chasm with uppers just to get through to the next day.